Holiday fire safety tips

 - Ensure candles are placed on heat resistant, stable surfaces and where kids and pets can't reach them or knock them over.

 - Candles should always be placed far away from items that could catch fire and burn easily, such as trees, decorations, curtains and furniture.

 - Practice Christmas light safety by buying your lights from reputable retailers.
 Check that your lights are approved by a nationally recognized testing lab such as UL, Intertek or CSA.
 UL identifies products meeting safety requirement for indoor and outdoor use with a red holographic label.
 For indoor only usage, the product will have a green holographic label.

-- Be sure to check all lights and throw out any that have broken or cracked sockets, frayed or bare wires, or any loose connections.
+- Be sure to check all lights and throw out any with sockets that are broken or cracked and wires that are frayed, bare or with loose connections.

 - Never use electric lights on metallic trees.

 - Make sure to use extension cords for their intended use — indoors, outdoors or both.